 The Digital Outcomes and Specialist framework (DOS) RM1043 sits alongside G-Cloud on the Digital Marketplace.
 The DOS framework is for the procurement of digital teams or individuals, often alongside in-house delivery teams.
 Opportunities on the Digital Outcomes and Specialist framework are advertised in the open and suppliers just need to search and apply for those that are applicable.

 DOS came to the fore as the replacement for the Governments Digital Services framework.
 Which, whilst innovative for its time led to considerable frustrations for suppliers.
 DOS is now the primary way that central government buys the skills and services it needs to build digital teams.
-The framework is open to suppliers of all sizes and as the application process is minimal, making it a goldmine for SME providers.
-The hard work comes not in listing but applying for tenders!
+The framework is open to suppliers of all sizes and the application process is minimal, making it a goldmine for SME providers.
+However, one of the myths about DOS to dispel is that being on the framework guarantees you sales – in fact, the hard work comes not in listing but applying for tenders!

 Everyone loves facts, if you need more of them the Digital Outcomes and Specialists framework FAQs are a good place to start or check out our more comprehensive history of the DOS framework.

-Digital Outcomes – for supplier looking to support a digital outcome within one of these abilities:
+Digital Outcomes – for suppliers looking to support a digital outcome within one of these abilities:

 Digital Specialists – for suppliers hoping to provide an individual to work on a project in at least one of these roles: